Need a salt spray testing service, or a salt spray cabinet of your own?

 - Bangalore, India

-Why not just run the salt spray tests, Karthik?
-As the card layers say: a peek is worth a thousand finesses.
+Why not run some salt spray tests, Karthik?
+That's the only way to get real answers; as card players say: a peek is worth a thousand finesses :-)

 Note that a powder coated sheet will have much better salt spray resistance than a zinc plated one, yet highway guard rails are usually zinc plated or galvanized.
 12 microns is a fairly heavy thickness for zinc plating, but very light for nickel-chrome plating.
 Salt spray is not a useful test for nickel-chrome except as a go/no-go porosity test.
 I believe that a given grade of stainless steel will either remain rust-free or rust immediately in a given environment--I don't think it's a matter of how long it retains rust resistance before giving out.
-The point being that if anyone gives you the numbers you seek, chances are it will be largely useless information as long as it's an abstract question.
-Make the question real and you're likely to get useful answers.
+Please try to make your questions "real world" and you're likely to get better answers.
 Good luck!

 Ted Mooney, P.E.